Calculate the right macronutrient balance using our macro calculator below. Enter your age, gender, height, weight, and activity level to get started.

 The food you consume every day is made up of macronutrients and micronutrients.
 Micronutrients are the vitamins and minerals that supplement your body to support your overall health, while macronutrients are the food components that supply your body with energy.

-A percentage of your calories comes from each of these calorie sources, and each macronutrient plays a specific role in your body’s functions.
-All supply energy, however carbohydrates are the main energy source for exercise and activities.
+A percentage of your calories comes from each of these three nutrient groups, and each macronutrient plays a specific role in your body’s functions.
+All supply energy (AKA calories), however carbohydrates are the main energy source for exercise and activities.

 Protein is the building block for muscle growth and maintenance, while fat is a vital component of cell membranes and also aids in the absorption of fat-soluble vitamins A, D, E, and K.